nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 <p class="blockquote"><sup>20</sup>If you have died with Christ to the elemental spirits of the world, why do you submit to them as though you lived in the world?  <sup>21</sup>"Do not handle!
 Do not taste!
 Do not touch!"  <sup>22</sup>These are all destined to perish with use, founded as they are on human commands and teachings.  <sup>23</sup>Even though they have the appearance of wisdom with their self-imposed worship and false humility achieved by an <u>unsparing treatment</u> of the body - a wisdom with no true value - they in reality result in <u>fleshly indulgence</u>. <cite>(Colossians 2:20-23)</cite>
 </p>

-The elemental spirits of the world has a lot to do with encouraging the deeds of the flesh as pseudo spiritualism; looks and sounds so noble, embraced by all the venerable commentators I listed above, and major denominations with their well learned leaders of advanced theological degrees.
+The elemental spirits of the world has a lot to do with encouraging the deeds of the flesh as pseudo-spiritualism; looks and sounds so noble, embraced by all the venerable commentators I listed above, and major denominations with their well learned leaders of advanced theological degrees.
 How can these great men commit such egregious error in Bible interpretation?
 It is not about using the flesh for sinning, it's about using the flesh for supposedly noble spiritual purpose.

 Note also that the Cambridge commentary quoted above expressed the virtue of "intense resistence and self denial" which in reality produced "fleshly indulgence" as we read in Colossians 2:23.
 These are deeds of the flesh cloaked in noble sounding pious platitude.